Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: End-of-the-world (ETW) branes from matter chords, and the holographic dictionary

-Therefore, the spread complexity of the DSSYK model after imposing constraints(\ref{eq:womrhole XY}) can be matched to a wormhole distance in the bulk (similar observation as other parts of the literature \cite{Rabinovici:2023yex,Xu:2024gfm,Ambrosini:2024sre,Heller:2024ldz}), where the matter chord corresponds to an ETW brane in the bulk, which in this case ends on an ETW brane.
+Therefore, the spread complexity of the DSSYK model after imposing constraints (\ref{eq:womrhole XY}) can be matched to a wormhole distance in the bulk (similar observation as other parts of the literature \cite{Rabinovici:2023yex,Xu:2024gfm,Ambrosini:2024sre,Heller:2024ldz}), where the matter chord corresponds to an ETW brane in the bulk, which in this case ends on an ETW brane.
 Our bulk interpretation is displayed in Fig. \ref{fig:ETW brane interpretation}.
 Table \ref{tab:holographic_dictionary} summarizes these results.

-\paragraph{Physical bulk Hilbert space} We now derive the bulk Hilbert space of the DSSYK with chord parity symmetry.
-We perform Dirac quantization in the bulk and require that the bulk states after imposing that the states satisfying (\ref{eq:FJ constraints}) are further selected to also obey a Schrodinger equation with the same energy spectrum as the boundary theory (\ref{eq:energy spectrum}) and a momentum shift symmetry\footnote{The authors in \cite{Blommaert:2024whf} denote this as gauging the momentum shift symmetry.
+\paragraph{Physical bulk Hilbert space} We now derive the bulk Hilbert space of the DSSYK with a given symmetry \eqref{eq:LR transformation}.
+We perform Dirac quantization in the bulk {{Hilbert space, which satisfies the chord symmetry constraints (\ref{eq:constraints Okuyama}, \ref{eq:constraints Xu case}), and they}} are further selected to also obey a Schrodinger equation with the same energy spectrum as the boundary theory (\ref{eq:energy spectrum}) and a momentum shift symmetry\footnote{The authors in \cite{Blommaert:2024whf} denote this as gauging the momentum shift symmetry.
 From the Dirac formulation, it is a second-class constraint as $[\hH_{\rm ASC},~{\sum_{-\infty}^{\infty}\rme^{\rmi m \hat{n}}}]\neq0$.}; this means:

 where